How Super Bowl LV Will Be Different for Advertisers and Fans

 These drastic changes to Super Bowl LV don’t simply impact the NFL—they also impact the brands that advertise during this major national event.

 Last year, the 77 highly coveted Super Bowl commercial spots were completely booked by Thanksgiving.
-In November 2020, CBS still had dozens of commercials spots left.
+In November 2020, CBS still had dozens of commercial spots left.
 In fact, Super Bowl commercial regulars like Budweiser, Coke, and Pepsi have already announced that they’ll bow out this year.

 We believe brands were hesitant to book commercial spots this year for a variety of reasons.
 Here’s a breakdown.